csparks113/Morse-Code-App/docs/outputs-rewire-plan.md

      - Validate the packages ship podspecs/Gradle configs that do not conflict with Expo prebuild (no manual `Podfile` edits, supports hermes/metro).
      - Review native dependency requirements (AudioKit/AAE on iOS, Oboe on Android) and note any minimum OS versions or NDK constraints in the backlog.
      - **Current findings**
-       - `react-native-audio-api@0.8.2` hard-blocks React Native <0.76 via its Gradle guard; Expo SDK 51 (RN 0.73) cannot build until we upgrade Expo (>=53) or negotiate a patch upstream.
-Module ships an Expo config plugin that adds iOS background audio modes plus Android foreground-service + media playback permissions.
+       - `react-native-audio-api@0.8.2` enforces React Native >=0.76, so our Expo 54 (RN 0.81) builds remain in range.
+Its Expo config plugin adds iOS `UIBackgroundModes=["audio"]`, optional microphone copy, and Android foreground-service/media playback permissions; decide whether to keep the defaults or override them before release.
-       - iOS bundles FFmpeg-based xcframeworks (~30 MB) and links CoreAudio/Accelerate; confirm our EAS binary size budget and ensure `ENABLE_BITCODE=NO` stays set.
-Android pulls in `com.google.oboe:oboe:1.9.3`, requires NDK r25+, and enables CMake with 16KB aligned packaging.
+       - Android defaults to compile/target SDK 31 and NDK 21.4.7075529.
+We will override the `AudioAPI_*` Gradle props so EAS stays on Expo's toolchain (compile/target 34, NDK 26.1+) and confirm the 16 KB native alignment requirement still clears Play Store review. iOS vendors FFmpeg xcframeworks (~30 MB) and links CoreAudio/Accelerate, so budget for the binary increase.
+The package also requires `react-native-worklets@~0.6.0`.
-       - `react-native-nitro-haptics@0.1.0` depends on `react-native-nitro-modules@0.29.8`; both assume New Architecture + Nitro toolchain.
-Expo prebuild must enable `newArchEnabled`, add the Nitro package, and satisfy Kotlin/Swift toolchain requirements.
-No Expo plugin is provided, so we will author a lightweight config plugin to register Nitro's Gradle/PBX tweaks if Expo demands it.
+       - `react-native-nitro-haptics@0.1.0` + `react-native-nitro-modules` (0.24.x) are New Architecture only.
+Android expects minSdk 23, compile 34, target 35, and NDK 27.1; verify we can match those in `eas.json` or adjust the library ext values.
+Nitrogen autolinking generates Gradle/PBX stubs but there is no Expo plugin yet, so plan to script the Nitrogen codegen inside prebuild and ensure `newArchEnabled` stays true on both platforms.
    - **Install prep**
      - Add both packages plus supporting dev types to `package.json`; update `expo` plugin config if either module provides an Expo config plugin.
      - Run a local `expo prebuild` smoke to ensure autolinking succeeds and capture any manual pod/Gradle steps we must script in EAS.